rednafi/rush/README.md

 ## Quirks

 * Rush runs all the commands using `/bin/sh` (not bash or anything else).
-So shell specific scripts might throw error.
+So shell specific syntax might throw error.
+In these cases I encourage you to create dedicated shell scripts with proper shebangs and add those as tasks in the rushfile.